Associate Provost for Student Success & Dean of Undergraduate Studies

-College of Science students have opportunities like none other because of the proximity to the extraordinary living laboratory of Monterey Bay.
+College of Science students have opportunities like none other because of our proximity to the extraordinary living laboratory of Monterey Bay.
 The university offers one of the only diving programs in the country with entry through leadership-level diving certifications, as well as scientific research operations.

 About 30 miles south of campus, just off Highway 1, lies the majestic stretch of land known as Big Sur.
-Bordered by the Santa Lucia Mountains and the Pacific Ocean, Big Sur “offers unmatched scenic beauty and is famous for its breathtaking coastline, towering redwoods and epic hiking trails,” according to the Monterey County Convention and Visitors Bureau.
+Bordered by the Santa Lucia Mountains and the Pacific Ocean, Big Sur 'offers unmatched scenic beauty and is famous for its breathtaking coastline, towering redwoods and epic hiking trails,' according to the Monterey County Convention and Visitors Bureau.

-CSUMB sits halfway between the Monterey Peninsula, with the coastal communities of Pacific Grove, Monterey, Seaside and Carmel, and the Salinas Valley, known as the "Salad Bowl of the World" for its abundant agricultural production.
+CSUMB sits halfway between the Monterey Peninsula, with the coastal communities of Pacific Grove, Monterey, Seaside and Carmel, and the Salinas Valley, known as the 'Salad Bowl of the World' for its abundant agricultural production.

 Less than 10 miles from campus, the city of Monterey dazzles with iconic attractions and famous landmarks.
 Places like Cannery Row and Old Fisherman's Wharf, which inspired John Steinbeck's novels, and the Monterey Bay Aquarium draw visitors from around the world.